DonnyPereira/LatentCriminal.github.io/content/post/W_4_Post.md

 I also spent a lot of the day helping out Mihailo and anyone else who needed help in general.
 He is really smart but he puts himself down a lot and that stops him achieving which is a shame.
 Luckily both me and David were able to convince him to keep going.
 Soon enough even he was able to root the box.

 {{<image src="/img/Wk4Arti16.PNG" alt="Hello Friend" position="center" style="border-radius: 8px;" >}}

 ### Conclusion
+In hindsight Max was right when he said the benefit of doing this box would be me learning a lot.
+The challenge is very different to that of the general ctf's I have been doing, but I do enjoy it more.
+I am so proud of myself and the others for completing this box, no doubt we are all more competant than we are before.
+I'll be looking forward to my next challenge in week 5.